-If you think the notes that your teacher has provided is too tough, why not form your own notes.
+If you think the notes that your teacher has provided are too tough, why not form your own notes.
 The internet is here to help you to prepare your answers.

 This method of exam preparation boosts your creativity and is also one of the least stressful ways to study for your exams.

-If you wish, you can also get your answers checked from your teachers just to be sure you’re on the right track.
+If you wish, you can also get your answers checked by your teachers just to be sure you’re on the right track.